openlayer-ai/templates/python/llms/azure-openai-rag/README.md

 ## How it works

 Decorating the methods we're interested in tracing with `@trace` from [Openlayer's Python SDK](https://www.openlayer.com/docs/api-reference/sdk/libraries/python) allows us to keep track of their inputs, outputs, metadata, and more.
-Furthermore, wrapping the OpenAI client with the `trace_openai` function from [Openlayer's Python SDK](https://www.openlayer.com/docs/api-reference/sdk/libraries/python) enables tracing for every chat completion call.
-All of this is done in [`app/model/rag_pipeline.py`](/python/llms/rag-qa/app/model/rag_pipeline.py), where our RAG pipeline is defined.
+Furthermore, wrapping the Azure OpenAI client with the `trace_openai` function from [Openlayer's Python SDK](https://www.openlayer.com/docs/api-reference/sdk/libraries/python) enables tracing for every chat completion call.
+All of this is done in [`app/model/rag_pipeline.py`](/python/llms/azure-openai-rag/app/model/rag_pipeline.py), where our RAG pipeline is defined.

 ### Monitoring